zoristaken/zmp/README.md

 ## Settings
-### General Settings
+### General
-Select your music folder, and the app will parse recursively all folders found inside, that contain a supported music file extension
+Select your music folder, and the app will parse recursively all folders found inside, that contain a supported music file extension.

 <img width="300" height="500" alt="image" src="https://github.com/user-attachments/assets/11bd5439-8102-4ee0-ac67-a69299c06d87" />